TanishGuleria/AWS-Databricks-Cloud-Integration/README.md

 ## Note
-Check the below repo for creating the AWS configuration for your Databricks workspaces creation using cloud formation,aws cli and powershell.
+Check the below repo for seting up the AWS configuration for your Databricks workspaces creation using cloud formation,aws cli and powershell.
 - ⚡ (https://github.com/TanishGuleria/Databricks-setup-on-aws)

 ## Steps